What is the curse of dimensionality?

-When dealing with high-dimensional data, there are several issues known as the “Curse of Dimensionality.”
-A dataset’s quantity of attributes or features is referred to as the dataset’s dimension.
-High-dimensional data refers to a dataset with a lot of details, typically on the order of 100 or more.
+When dealing with high-dimensional data, several issues are known as the “Curse of Dimensionality.”
+A dataset’s quantity of attributes or features is called the dataset’s dimension.
+High-dimensional data refers to a dataset with many details, typically on the order of 100 or more.
 The problem with high-dimensional data is that it’s hard to draw the correct conclusions.
-As the number of dimensions increases, it becomes easier to confuse noise for real correlations because the data error increases.
+As the number of dimensions increases, confusing noise for real correlations becomes easier because the data error increases.

 Table of Contents

 A typical example of high-dimensional data is text data.
-When converting text to a numerical representation (or a vector), we give each particular word a number.
+We give each word a number when converting text to a numerical representation (or a vector).
 See our article on tf-idf as to how to do this.
 As a result, every word becomes a feature.
-We quickly have more than one hundred features, so we are forced to deal with high-dimensional data.
-And as a result, we need to be aware of the curse of dimensionality before further processing or making any form of decisions based on the data.
+We quickly have over one hundred features, so we must deal with high-dimensional data.
+As a result, we need to be aware of the curse of dimensionality before further processing or making any form of decisions based on the data.

 High-dimensional data typically has more than a hundred data points.

 The problem with high dimensional data

 High-dimensional data presents several challenges when analyzing or visualizing the data to find patterns and develop machine learning models.

 The error grows with the number of features.